CURRENT AFFILIATIONS / FUNCTIONS

 16 April: speech ‘Judicial review of European economic and monetary policy – the broader perspective’, expert workshop ‘Judicial Review of European Economic and Monetary Policy – Putting the Judicial Challenge of the ECB’s Non-Standard Monetary Policy Measures in Perspective’, European Research Centre for Economic and Financial Governance (EURO-CEFG), Brussels

 23 May: Invited expert.
-Expert meeting ‘The Role of G20”, Opleiding startende diplomaten (Diplomatic Training Program), Ministerie van Buitenlandse Zaken (Dutch Ministry of Foreign)
+Expert meeting ‘The Role of G20”, Opleiding startende diplomaten (Diplomatic Training Program), Ministerie van Buitenlandse Zaken (Dutch Ministry of Foreign), The Hague

 Speech “De toekomst van de interne markt in het licht van het Europese Commissie Witboek”, brainstorm session, Ministerie van Economische Zaken, directie DEIZ (Dutch Ministry of Economic Affairs)